-Silas Myers is a new millennium African-American.
-He is 31, holds an MBA from Harvard University, works as an investment analyst for money manager Hotchkeo & Wiley, and pulls in a salary close to six figures.
-He spends about 10 hours a week online, buying everything from a JVC portable radio to Arm & Hammer deodorant.
-"Maybe I am nuts," he says, "but shopping online is so much easier to me."
+Silas Myers is a new millenniumAfrican-American.
+He's 31, holds an MBA from Harvard University, works as an investment analyst for money manager Hotchkeo & Wiley, and pulls in a salary close to six figures.
+And he spends about IO hours a week online, buying everything from a JVC portable radio to Arm & Hammer deodorant.
+"Maybe I'm nuts," he says, "but shopping online is so much easier to me."

 Millions of African-Americans are online.
-They are younger, more affluent, and better educated than their offline kin.
-And they're not tiptoeing onto the Internet.
-They are right at home.
+They're younger, more affluent, and better educated than their offline kin.
+And they're not tiptoeing onto the Net.
+They're right at home.
 Five million blacks now cruise through cyberspace, nearly equaling the combined number of Hispanic, Asian, and Native American surfers, according to researcher Cyber Dialogue.

-True, Internet use among African-Americans continues to lag behind the online white population: 28 per cent of blacks as opposed to 37 per cent for whites.
-It is time to take a closer look at the digital divide.
-While those who do not have Internet access tend to be poor and undereducated, there is a large group of African Americans who are spending aggressively on the Web.
-"We are looking at a tidal wave coming of African-American-focused content and online consumers," says Omar J. Wasow, executive director of

-BlackPlanet.com (http://www.blackplanet.com/), a black-oriented online community.
+True, Net use among African-Americans continues to lag behind the online white population: 28% of blacks as opposed to 37% for whites.
+But it's time to take a closer look at the digital divide.
+While those who don't have Net access tend to be poor and undereducated, there's a large group of African-Americans who are spending aggressively on the Web.
+"We're looking at a tidal wave coming of African-American-focused content and online consumers," says Omar J. Wasow, executive director of BlackPlanet.com, a black-oriented online community.
 "You ignore it at your peril."

 With good reason, African-Americans have become smitten with the ability to compare prices and find bargains online.
-Melvin Crenshaw, manager of Kidpreneurs magazine, recently used the Travelocity website to save USD 300 on a ski trip to Denver.
+Melvin Crenshaw, manager of Kidpreneurs magazine, recently used the Travelocity Web site to save \$300 on a ski trip to Denver.
 "I really liked the value," he says.

 It's a shame, then, that so few sites market to such an attractive group.
 Almost every bookstore on the street has a section in African-American or ethnic literature.
-So it is shocking that e-commerce giants like Amazon.com do not have ethnic book sections.
+So it's shocking that e-commerce giants like Amazon.com don't have ethnic book sections.
 The solution is easy.
-Web merchants can create what the National Urban League's B. Keith Fulton calls "micro bundles", web categories within a site's merchandise that resemble the inner-city black bookstore or clothier.
-"You want blacks to click on a button and feel like they are in virtual Africa or virtual Harlem," says Fulton, the Urban League's director of Technology programs and policy.
-To attract blacks, he recommends decorating that corner of the site in kinte cloth patterns.
+Web merchants can create what the National Urban League's B. Keith Fulton calls "micro bundles"-Web categories within a site's merchandise that resemble the inner-city black bookstore or clothier.
+"You want blacks to click on a button and feel like they're in virtual Africa or virtual Harlem," says Fulton, the Urban League's director of Technology programs and policy.
+To attract blacks, he recommends decorating that comer of the site in kinte cloth patterns.